School Rules and Regulations

 (e) Any boy riding a bicycle to and from School MUST wear a helmet which meets safety regulations.

-(a) Form 7 students are the only boys who may be permitted to bring motor cars or motor cycles to School and park at the hockey turf car park.
-All such students will be issued with an official School parking permit which must be displayed in their windscreen.
+(g) Form 7 students are the only boys who may be permitted to bring motor cars or motor cycles to School and park at the hockey turf car park.
+All such students will be issued with an official school parking permit which must be displayed in their windscreen.

-(a) Students are not permitted to engage in any activity such as displaying images or sending messages that may offend or harass another person.
+(a) Students are not permitted to engage in any activity such as displaying images or sending messages that may offend or harass another person (for the avoidance of doubt, this prohibition includes any 'cyber bullying' of other students).

 (b) Students are not permitted to create, send, save or share material that may bring the School or a member of its community, into disrepute.